JordanPhillips-hub/Splitter/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Built With
-- HTML
-- CSS
-- JavaScript

 ## Links
 - Live Site URL: [https://jordanphillips-hub.github.io/Splitter/]